Varunversion1/Varunversion1.github.io/_posts/2019-10-06-varun-first-week.md

 >
 > Markdown not playing well with Jekyll - all the code just showed up as is on the site.
 >
-**Solution** - Renamed the file type from .html to .md and then it started working
+**Solution** - Turns out the file was .html which didnt play well with markdwon.
+Renamed the file type from .html to .md and then it started working
 >
 > Tried to get LinkedIn profile to open in a new tab.
 >